How to estimate the cost of requests to YDB through ad-hoc APIs

 Cost calculation example

-For example, as part of the BulkUpsert operation, you write four data rows of 2,500 bytes, 100 bytes, 1,200 bytes, and 1,024 bytes.
+For example, let’s assume you are writing 4 data rows of 2,500 bytes, 100 bytes, 1,200 bytes, and 1,024 bytes as part of the BulkUpsert operation.

-The cost of this operation is:
+The cost of such an operation is:

-0.5 RU × 3 + 0.5 RU × 1 + 0.5 RU × 2 + 0.5 RU × 1 = 3.5 RU
+0.5 RUs × 3 + 0.5 RUs × 1 + 0.5 RUs × 2 + 0.5 RUs × 1 = 3.5 RUs

 Where:

-- 0.5 is the cost in request units per 1 KB of written data.
+- 0.5: Cost in RUs per 1 KB of written data.

-- 3 is the rounded up size of the first row in KB (2,500 bytes = 1,024 bytes + 1,024 bytes + 452 bytes).
+- 3: Size of the first row in KB, rounded up (2,500 bytes = 1,024 bytes + 1,024 bytes + 452 bytes).

-- 2 is the rounded up size of the third row in KB (1,200 bytes = 1,024 bytes + 176 bytes).
+- 2: Size of the third row in KB, rounded up (1,200 bytes = 1,024 bytes + 176 bytes).

 Building a secondary or vector index